 Petroleum Geophysics Short Courses

-- Application & Interpretation of Converted Waves
+- Application and Interpretation of Converted Waves

-- CSEM & MT Methods
+- CSEM & EM Methods

-- Rock & Fluid Physics
+- Rock and Fluid Physics

 - Seismic Attributes for Carbonate Reservoirs